hariperisetla/Morsify/README.md

 # Morsify-A-Morse-Code-Translator
 This is Morsify.
 A morse code translator made in java 1.8.0.
-With this application the English words can be converted to Morse for now.
+With this application English Text can be converted to Morse code and Morse code can be converted to English Text.

 Recommended System Requirements: Java 1.8.0

-To use the .exe file just download the Morsify.exe from the root directory.
+To execute directly without downloading the code, just download the Morsify 1.0.exe from the root directory.
 After the download just run the file.
 (No installation needed)